Water Services Overview

 Information about required storage, restrictors, strainers, frost and stock protection, trees near Council pipelines, excavation work, TXT messaging service, fault reporting guidance on sterilisation of tanks for the rural water schemes in the Clutha District can be found in our brochures page.
 This has been kindly provided by Public Health South.

 Council has implemented a Water Loss Strategy and as part of that two brochures have been produced to advise people about the Clutha District's Water Supplies.
 The brochures:“Stopping the Leaks” and “The Facts - Keeping People Safe” can be found in our Brochures page.
+You can also read this informative brochure from the Otago Regional Council called "Only Drain Rain."

 Please, contact our staff first, rather than our contractor or your local Councillor, to report any problems with Council water supply, sewerage or stormwater systems.
 Your call will be passed onto our contractor for action, and also logged into our database as a service request where it will be recorded and the response can be tracked.